isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // ...

-Here (obviously), the standard library is used pervasively and apparantly no other library is used, so requiring `std::` everywhere could be distracting.
+Here (obviously), the standard library is used pervasively and apparently no other library is used, so requiring `std::` everywhere could be distracting.

 ##### Example